B.A. Indiana University

 J.D.
 University of Michigan Law School

-Dana Trier is the Interim Director of Miami Law's Graduate Program in Taxation and the Graduate Program in Taxation of Cross-Border Investments.
+Dana Trier teaches in Miami Law's Graduate Program in Taxation and the Graduate Program in Taxation of Cross-Border Investments.
 He is a retired tax partner of Davis Polk & Wardwell, who currently serves as senior counsel in Davis Polk’s Tax Department in New York City.
 His practice focuses on domestic and international tax planning for corporate mergers, acquisitions, joint ventures, spinoffs and private equity investments.
 He also has a substantial amount of experience in financial transactions such as convertible debt instruments, equity derivatives, securitization and project finance, and historically has done a significant amount of work involving executive compensation, employee benefits and insurance products.
 In addition to his tax planning practice, he has represented clients on ruling and legislative matters and in tax controversies.

 Mr. Trier rejoined Davis Polk in April of 2018 after serving as Deputy Assistant Secretary for Tax Policy in the U.S. Treasury Department in the Trump administration, where he oversaw the Office of the Tax Legislative Counsel, assisted in establishing and implementing the legislative goals of the Office of Tax Policy, and coordinated the administrative guidance projects of the Office.
 He previously served as the Department’s Acting Deputy Assistant Secretary for Tax Policy, Tax Legislative Counsel and Deputy Tax Legislative Counsel from 1988 to 1989 during the administrations of Presidents Ronald Reagan and George H.W.
 Bush.